NEC-PROJECTS-2023/CG6/README.md

 # CG6
 Skin Cancer Detection using ResNet

-TEAM MEMBERS
+### TEAM MEMBERS

-1.M.Harshini Rama Thulasi
+1. M.Harshini Rama Thulasi
-2.T.BhagyaLakshmi
+2. T.BhagyaLakshmi
-3.M.Sowjanya
+3. M.Sowjanya
-4.Sd.Rizwana
+4. Sd.Rizwana

-INTRODUCTION
+### INTRODUCTION

 Skin cancer detection is one of the major problems across the world.
 There is a drastic increase in the rate of deaths due to lack of knowledge on the symptoms and their